 Climate Change Initiative

-- raise awareness of and support for climate justice work being driven by youth leaders at Harvard and beyond; and
+- Raise awareness of climate justice research and advocacy driven by youth leaders at Harvard and beyond;

 Research Support for Climate-Related Work

-Harvard Radcliffe Institute invests in the work of leading scholars, public intellectuals, and practitioners focused on climate change and climate justice through its Fellowship Program.
-Radcliffe also sponsors private multidisciplinary seminars led by Harvard- and Radcliffe-affiliated scholars to launch and support important research agendas.
+Radcliffe sponsors multidisciplinary seminars and workshops led by Harvard- and Radcliffe-affiliated scholars to launch and support important research agendas.
 Each seminar convenes 10–15 scholars and practitioners from around the world to advance their work in a collaborative setting.

 - Reimagining Forest Resilience through the Lens of Rate-Induced Transitions

 - Plant Futures: Equipping and Empowering the Next Generation of Leaders Needed to Transform Food Systems